Herbert W. Armstrong: International expansion

 During the 1950s and 1960s, the church continued to expand and the radio program was broadcast in England, Australia, the Philippines, Latin America, and Africa.
 In 1953, The World Tomorrow began to air on Radio Luxembourg, making it possible to hear the program throughout much of Europe.
 The beginning of the European broadcast provides the context of a booklet published in 1956 called 1975 in Prophecy!
-In this book Armstrong put forward a controversial vision of what the world could look like by 1975—featuring illustrations of mass burials and tidal waves destroying cities.
+In this book Armstrong put forward a controversial vision of what the world could look like by 1975—featuring vivid illustrations by noted comics artist Basil Wolverton of mass burials and tidal waves destroying cities.
 Overall he thought that World War III and Christ's glorious return were at the doorstep and that world peace and utopia would follow.
 Armstrong believed that God had exciting plans for mankind that would see the end of such wars—though the message went far beyond an earthly utopia.

 Several books and booklets focused on the key events that would signal the imminence of Christ's return, and taught of a specific end-time prophecy to be fulfilled, manifested in the form of European peacekeeping forces surrounding Jerusalem, at which time God's Church would be taken to a place of protection, or "place of safety"—possibly Petra in Jordan.
 World War III was predicted to be triggered by a "United States of Europe" led by Germany which would destroy both the United States and the United Kingdom.
 From the place of safety they would continue the work and prepare to help Christ establish Utopia upon His return.

-In 1952 Armstrong published Does God Heal Today? which provided the details on his doctrine on healing and his ban on doctors.
+In 1952, Armstrong published Does God Heal Today?, which provided the details on his doctrine on healing and his ban on doctors.
 Among his tenets were that only God heals and that medical science is of pagan origin and is ineffective.
 He believed that most illnesses were caused by faulty diet and that doctors should prescribe proper diet rather than medicine.
 He taught that members are not to go to doctors for healing but must trust in divine healing alone.
 This was his teaching despite his father's death in 1933 after "an all-night vigil of prayer."
 This teaching has been the cause of much controversy as individuals influenced by such teachings came to die.